Skip to the main content.

 Experts estimate that his return was worth $500 million to the city of Cleveland.

-Sports mean big money for the restaurant industry — with or without your city’s own Lebron James.
+Sports mean big money for the restaurant industry — with or without your city’s own Lebron James, and both on and off social media.

 The sports industry is worth $73 billion and growing.
 In a nutshell, there are four ways to take advantage of sports fandom: